 This yellow admiral butterfly (Vanessa itea) is feeding on nectar.
-Specimens were first collected in 1769–70, when Captain James Cook circumnavigated New Zealand in the Endeavour.
+Specimens were first collected in 1769–70, when Lieutenant James Cook circumnavigated New Zealand in the Endeavour.
 These butterflies are strong fliers, and are found throughout most of the country, including Stewart Island.
-They also occur in Australia, and it is thought that they make regular crossings of the Tasman Sea.
+They also occur in Australia, and it is thought that they sometimes fly across the Tasman Sea.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.